abierbaum/vscode-file-peek/README.md

  * [Visual Studio Code: Goto Definition](https://code.visualstudio.com/docs/editor/editingevolved#_go-to-definition)
  * [Visual Studio Code: Peek](https://code.visualstudio.com/docs/editor/editingevolved#_peek)

+# Known Bugs

+* Currently, if too many style files exist, we can't parse through all of them in time.
+By the time we return a definition, vscode moves on and ignores it. [ Temporary mitigation in ver 1.2.3 ]

 # Contributing

 Contributions are greatly appreciated.
 Please fork the repository and submit a pull request.

 # Changelog

+## 1.2.3

+  * Workaround for bug if large number of files exist

 ## 1.2.2